alaffin12/stackedit/Caught by Stradh.md

 The two children are from the village of Barovia after being given to the hags by their parents in exchange for Dream Pastries.
 The boy, Freek, is seven while the girl, Myrtle, is barely five.
 The crates are full of crumbs as the hags have been fattening them up.
 If freed neither wants to return to their homes, because of what their parents did.

+The bed is not used for sleeping, but the hags store their treasure here.
+The part can find ten pieces of cheap costume jewellery inside the mattress, each worth about 25 gp.